zimle/notes/gradle.md

 - to specify the java version (e.g. when `JAVA_HOME` is older than Java version in project), one can specify it via the flag `-Dorg.gradle.java.home=myJavaPath`, e.g. `./gradlew build -Dorg.gradle.java.home=myJavaPath`.

-- use the flag `--refresh-depencies` to circumvent using cached packages
+- use the flag `--refresh-dependencies` to circumvent using cached packages